 The synopsis is a short, lively overview of your novel.
-It sits alongside the opening of your novel and your agent query letter in your pitch package, and it lays out the complete narrative arc of your plot.
+It sits alongside the opening of your novel and your agent pitch letter in your pitch package, and it lays out the complete narrative arc of your plot.
 It’s not the same thing as a ‘blurb’ (which is the short teaser paragraph that you find on the back of published books).

 Some agents will read the synopsis all through before even looking at the writing sample.
 Others will read all of the material you’ve sent and then look at the synopsis to see where it’s headed.
 And there are agents who don’t give it so much as a cursory glance.
 Nevertheless you should write one, when you’re ready to send your novel out – and you should make it as good as you can.

-Here are my tips on how to write a really good one-page synopsis:
+Here are my tips on how to write a really good one-page synopsis of your novel: